 This mountain and the North Face climb, in particular, is infamous in the climbing world.
 It has probably killed more climbers than any other climb in the Alps, and might even rival Everest for its deadliness.
 And by doing this hike, you not only get great views, you also get up close and personal with the mountain.

-This popular trail starts at the Eigergletscher (german for Eiger Glacier) train station and winds its way down to another stop, Alpiglen.
+This popular trail starts at the Eigergletscher (German for Eiger Glacier) train and gondola station and winds its way down to another train stop at Alpiglen.
 It is more or less all downhill, so not very strenuous and can also be combined with a trip up to the Jungfraujoch – get off and walk on your way back.

 Directly on the other side of the Grindelwald valley to the Eiger is First.
 A ski resort in winter, and a great launching point for hikes in summer.

 Perhaps the most popular hiking trails is from First to Bachalpsee, and it starts at the very top of the First cable car station.
 This is also a relatively short walk, at 2 hours return.
-It is also very easy, so can be done in normal shoes and with the whole family.
+It is also one of the easy hikes in Grindelwald, so can be done in normal shoes and with the whole family.

 Those wanting a little more challenge can continue another hour up to the Faulhorn hut where you can overnight or just stop for a drink and a bite to eat.
 You get rewarded here with views over to the other side of the Grindelwald valley, with mountains running all the way along – East to West.